 What if I’m a new driver?

-“The majority of first-time drivers are likely to be younger drivers, so telematics products are likely to be opted for as the market is pushing these products,” says Robert.
-Telematics insurance is a type of insurance that needs a recording device to be installed in your car.
+“The majority of first-time drivers are likely to be younger drivers so telematics policies could be a good product to consider,” says Robert.
+Telematics insurance is a type of insurance that sometimes needs a recording device to be installed in your car.
 It measures things like how fast and how safely you drive – it can also measure how much you drive and adjusts premiums accordingly.
+Some products use apps that can be downloaded on a customer’s mobile phone to connect and record driving habits.

-“For those that don’t take the telematics option the easiest way to determine annual mileage is working out a single week’s mileage then converting that to an annual figure.
-It’s also worth considering adding some mileage as well for things like annual holidays.”
+“For those that don’t take the telematics option the easiest way to determine annual mileage is working out a single week’s mileage and then convert that to an annual figure.
+It could be worth considering adding some additional contingency mileage as well for things like annual holidays or emergency/unexpected trips.”

 Mileage is just one of many rating factors that insurers use to calculate how much you’ll be quoted for car insurance, or premium.
 “Requesting a lower mileage may mean a slightly different rating factor is applied, but other rating factors may mean the price is more expensive than a different risk with a higher annual mileage,” says Robert.
 In other words, lower mileage may not necessarily mean lower car insurance.